-At our May 2011 annual meeting, we held a non-binding stockholder vote to approve the executive compensation of our NEOs.
-Approximately 83% of votes cast were in favor of the proposal.
-We believe that the overwhelming support of our stockholders for the 2011 say-on-pay vote proposal indicates that our stockholders are generally supportive of our approach to executive compensation.
+At our May 2013 annual meeting, we held a non-binding stockholder vote to approve the executive compensation of our NEOs.
+Approximately 65% of votes cast were in favor of the proposal.
+Despite the fact that the support of our stockholders for the 2013 say-on-pay vote proposal indicates that our stockholders are generally supportive of our approach to executive compensation, we took the proactive initiative to engage our stockholders prior to this year's proxy statement in order to better understand the thoughts of our stockholders regarding our executive compensation program.